spitfjre/ng-swagger-gen-cli/README.md

 - **generate**: Generates the files of the local swagger descriptor via `ng-swagger-gen`.
 - **update**: Updates the local swagger descriptor with the latest remote one and generates the files of the local swagger descriptor via `ng-swagger-gen`.
+- **local-update**: Updates the local swagger descriptor with the latest `local` remote one and generates the files of the local swagger descriptor via `ng-swagger-gen`.

 ## Configuration file